anpawo/C-Lib/reminder.md

 - Create a garbage collector counter on objects.
 Only free if counter = 0.
-- Correct bugs related to Vectors.
+- Correct bugs related to Vectors (to_string).
+- Create object compare
+- Create sprintf
+- Create qsort